Orthognathic Surgery Surgical Orthodontic Procedure

 Orthognathic Surgery Surgical Orthodontics

-Surgical Orthodontics would be considered an exception to the rule.
-Orthognathic surgery is a type of orthodontic treatment to correct severe cases of bad bites, jaw bone abnormalities and the incorrect positioning of the teeth when the jaws are closed, which is malocclusion.
-Recognized as one of the nine dental specialties the surgical procedures necessary to correct the problems is used in about 5% of the general population.
-The procedures date back into the 1940s so the techniques have been improved and refined through the years and any risks have dropped dramatically since a big refinement in 1985.
+Orthognathic surgery is a type of orthodontic treatment that allows for the correction of severe orthodontic issues, including bad bites, jawbone abnormalities, and the incorrect positioning of the teeth when the jaws are closed (malocclusion).
+Recognized as one of the nine dental specialties, the surgical procedures necessary to correct the problems are used in about 5% of the general population.
+The techniques have been improved and refined through the years, with modern treatment being high value with low risk.

 Contact Pan Orthodontics